-"The management system shall ensure that: ... [t]he equipment, tools, materials, hardware and software necessary to conduct the work in a safe manner are identified, provided, checked, verified and maintained."
+2.12.
+Paragraph 4.15(c) of SSR-3 [1] states that "The management system shall ensure that: ...The equipment, tools, materials, hardware and software necessary to conduct the work in a safe manner are identified, provided, checked, and verified and maintained."

 2.13.
 In accordance with para.
-4.15 of SSR-3 [1], the operating organization is required to provide adequate resources (both human resources and financial resources) to execute the ageing management programme.
+4.15 of SSR-3 [1], the operating organization is required to provide adequate resources (including human resources and financial resources) to execute the ageing management programme.
 The management of the operating organization, in particular the reactor manager3, should participate in the ageing management programme by undertaking the following:

-- (a) Determining the necessary staff competences and arranging for training in accordance with Requirement 70 of SSR-3 [1]; - (b) Preparing and issuing specifications and procedures for ensuring that appropriate resources are provided for the ageing management programme; - (c) Having frequent personal contact with staff, including the observation ageing management activities in progress; - (d) Supervising external personnel (including suppliers) who perform ageing management activities and ensuring that these personnel are adequately trained and qualified in accordance with para.
+- (a) Determining the necessary staff competences and arranging for training in accordance with Requirement 70 of SSR-3 [1]; - (b) Preparing and issuing specifications and procedures to ensure that appropriate resources are provided for the ageing management programme; - (c) Having frequent personal contact with staff, including observing ageing management activities in progress; - (d) Supervising external personnel (including suppliers) who perform ageing management activities and ensuring that these personnel are adequately trained and qualified in accordance with para.
 4.15(b) of SSR-3 [1]; - (e) Supporting and participating in evaluations of the ageing of SSCs.